TobiasPSP/doneland_sources/README.md

 * **Filing Issues:** The best way to add content or fix typos is to file an [issue](https://github.com/TobiasPSP/doneland_sources/issues).
 This incorporates your input into a managed "ticket system" and helps keeping track of what has been fixed, and what still needs attention.

 ## Visit Github, or Visit the Web
-This repository is mirrored as a website at [powershell.one/doneland](https://powershell.one/doneland/).
-The original material is visible and accessible at [github.com/TobiasPSP/doneland](https://github.com/TobiasPSP/doneland).

-Both places are great to read and dive into the content, and I urge you to try them both.
-You'll find a link at the bottom of each article that points you to the mirrored sibling.
+This repository is mirrored as a [website](https://powershell.one/doneland_test/index.html).
+The original material is visible and accessible here at github.
+For easy accessibility, you find links and buttons at the end of each page that take you to the respective sibling.

 :eye:&nbsp;[Visit Page on Website](https://powershell.one/doneland_test/index.html?850401020426240754)